Ernő Rubik: Professorship and origin of the Rubik's Cube

 Starting with blocks of wood and rubber bands, Rubik set out to create a structure that would allow the individual pieces to move without the whole structure falling apart.
 Rubik originally used wood for the block because of the convenience of a workshop at the university and because he viewed wood as a simple material to work with that did not require sophisticated machinery.
 Rubik made the original prototypes of his cube by hand, cutting the wood, boring the holes and using elastic bands to hold the contraption together.

 Rubik showed his prototype to his class and his students liked it very much.
 Rubik realized that because of the cube's simple structure, it could be manufactured relatively easily and might have appeal to a larger audience.
 Rubik's father possessed several patents, so Rubik was familiar with the process and applied for a patent for his invention.
 Rubik then set out to find a manufacturer in Hungary, but had great difficulty due to the rigid planned economy of communist Hungary at the time.
 Eventually, Rubik was able to find a small company that worked with plastic and made chess pieces.
 The cube was originally known in Hungary as the Magic Cube.

 Rubik licensed the Magic Cube to Ideal Toys, a U.S. company, in 1979.
 Ideal rebranded The Magic Cube to the Rubik's Cube before it was introduced to an international audience in 1980.
 The process from early prototype to mass production of the Cube had taken over six years.
 The Rubik's Cube became an instant success worldwide, won several Toy of the Year awards, and became a staple of 1980s popular culture.
-To date, over 350 million Rubik's Cubes have been sold, making it one of the best selling toys of all time.
+By 2024, over 500 million Rubik's Cubes had been sold, making it one of the best selling toys of all time.